 It’s a good idea to think about names before your baby is born.
 In most Australian states and territories, you have 60 days after birth to register your baby's name.

 You may already have a list of potential names ready to go, or maybe you haven't thought about baby names yet.
 Either way, here are a few things to consider before you make your final decision.

 If you are just starting out or are undecided, start a list so you don't forget any potential options.

 Many people think about their relatives or close friends when looking for a baby name.
 You might follow a family or cultural tradition that can help you choose.
 You can also consider naming your child’s middle name after someone, if the name is not your preferred choice for a first name.

 You might like to consider the meaning of a name before you make your decision.
 There are many sites on the internet that can help you find the meaning of particular names.

-Most states and territories in Australia require a birth to be registered within 60 days of the day of birth (except the ACT, which allow 6 months).
-Links to the various births, deaths and marriages departments are below:
+Most states and territories in Australia require you to register a birth within 60 days of the day of birth (except the ACT, which allows 6 months).

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: December 2018
+Last reviewed: February 2023